davidegagliardi/IRC-FCC/README.md

-# IRC communication testbed - Fog and Cloud Computing Course
+# IRC communication testbed - Fog and Cloud Computing
 ## University of Trento - Cloud and Network Infrastructures - A.Y.
 2019/2020
 ### Authors
 - Andrea Abriani    - andrea.abriani-1@studenti.unitn.it